Miles Kane - ‘One Man Band’ review: still searching for his sound

 And then there’s everything else.
 ‘Scared of Love’ feels a bit like you’re stuck on a train that’s stopping and starting – you’re desperate to get to your destination, but it never arrives, despite the false starts.
 On the backs of ‘Heal’ it’s an underwhelming ending.
 ‘Doubles’ is a jaunty, jangly slice of indie-pop that’s sweet, but forgettable, and the chorus of ‘Heartbreaks (The New Sensation)’, “We light the city tonight / ahhh / now tell the lies that you like / ahhh”, passes without notice.

 ‘One Man Band’ is a mixed bag.
-After two decades making music, you’d think Kane would have a more definitive and distinct identity by now.
+After almost two decades making music, you’d think Kane would have a more definitive and distinct identity by now.
 Where he’s inventive and precise in directing his energy, he’s able to make real uplifting and imaginative indie bops.
 It’s a shame this album’s not full of them.
 The potential is there, but he’s not quite hit it.

 Details